-Protecting the rainforest is not just about wildlife and the environment – over 7 million people (about 15% of the total population of Sumatra) and 10 million hectares of agricultural land rely directly on waters that these forests provide, including the cities of Padang, Palembang, Jambi, and Bengkulu.
+Protecting the rainforest is not just about wildlife and the environment.
+Over 7 million people (about 15% of the total population of Sumatra) and 10 million hectares of agricultural land rely directly on waters that these forests provide – including the cities of Padang, Palembang, Jambi, and Bengkulu.
 Primary forests help to reduce flooding in the rainy season and reduce drought in the dry season – vitally important for people who live and work so closely with the land.
 They also capture millions of tons of carbon every year, and likewise produce oxygen.
-Consequently, they’re a major contributor in helping to slow the effects of climate change and giving us all a breath of fresh air.
+Consequently, they’re a major contributor in helping to slow climate change and giving us all a breath of fresh air.
 When you travel with us, you are providing much needed alternative income sources to the region, and providing tangible proof that the jungle and wildlife within are more valuable preserved as they are rather than when exploited into oblivion.

 We know it’s popular among backpackers and independent travelers to try to do everything on their own for a more “authentic” experience, and many believe that they’ll see more if they strike out on their own.
-However, in our time here, we’ve seen that many who travel to Sumatra with this idea usually end up trapped in the same touristy areas as everyone else, as it’s the path of least resistance.
+However, in our time here, we’ve seen that many who travel to Southeast Asia with this idea usually end up trapped in the same touristy areas as everyone else, as it’s the path of least resistance.
 This is one reason why places like Bali, Phuket, and even Bukit Lawang are beginning to exceed their carrying capacity, if not already far beyond it.
-If a traveller does get off the beaten path, often they end up frustrated that things didn’t go smoothly, or that they weren’t able to find that rumored hidden gem.
-Don’t underestimate the importance of a cultural insider!
+If a traveller does get off the banana pancake trail, they often end up frustrated that things didn’t go quite as smoothly as expected, or that they weren’t able to find that rumored hidden gem.
+Don’t underestimate the importance of a knowledgeable insider!

 For the people of Kerinci, despite their eagerness to show the world their piece of heaven, they often need support in connecting and communicating with travelers abroad.
 That’s where we come in.
-Since we live and work in Kerinci 24/7, we know the area and the people here on the ground on a personal level, and are able to connect them to visitors interested in really exploring Sumatra, trying new experiences, making friends, and escaping the tired tourist trail, Wild Sumatra is here to help.
+Since we live and work in Kerinci 24/7, we know the area and the people here on the ground on a personal level.
+For visitors interested in really exploring off the beaten path Sumatra, trying new experiences, making friends, and escaping the tired tourist trail, Wild Sumatra is here to help.
 And in doing so, it’s creating a fine alternative means of income to support Kerinci families and protect these beautiful forests.

 To be clear: as advocates of community-based ecotourism, only local guides accompany visitors on trips with Wild Sumatra unless it’s an exploratory or training trip.
-Our guides are all independent—we simply work together with them in equal partnership to support their goals and assist them in areas like training, marketing their services, networking, email communication, logistics and planning.
+Our guides are all independent—we simply work together with them in equal partnership to support their goals and assist them in areas like training and development, marketing their services, networking, email communication, logistics and planning.
 Wild Sumatra in Kerinci is not a tour operator, but rather a platform to assist local guides in promoting the Kerinci region and their services to a wider global audience.